Song Jiang: Exile in Jiangzhou

-At Jiangzhou, Song Jiang meets the chief warden Dai Zong, who is a friend of Wu Yong, the chief strategist of Liangshan, and jailer Li Kui.
-He and Li take to each other as Song is generous and Li straightforward.
-Song also meets the fishmonger Zhang Shun, Zhang Heng‘s younger brother.
-As Song is allowed to move freely in and out of jail by Dai, one day he goes alone to drink at a restaurant on the bank of the Xunyang River.
-Feeling miserable over his misfortunes, he writes a poem in drunkenness on the wall in the eatery.
-He forgets the incident the next day.
+At the Jiangzhou prison, Song Jiang meets and befriends the warden Dai Zong, the jailer Li Kui, and Zhang Shun, Zhang Heng's younger brother.
+He has an easy life in Jiangzhou as he is allowed to move freely in and out of the prison.
+One day, he goes alone to drink at a restaurant on the bank of the Xunyang River.
+Feeling miserable over his misfortunes, he gets drunk and writes an apparently seditious poem on the wall, completely forgetting about it after leaving.